edologgerbird/salary_pred/README.md

 I tried five different models and evaluated them using Mean Absolute Error (MAE), which is easier to intepret.

 The models tested were:
-1. Multiple Linear
+1. Multiple Linear (Baseline)
-2. Lasso Regression
+2. Lasso Regression (Reduces overfitting and increases interpretability)
-3. Random Forest
+3. Random Forest (Useful for high number of dimensions)
-4. Gradient Boosting
+4. Gradient Boosting (Gives higher weitage to higher accuracy samples)
-5. Bootstrap Aggregation
+5. Bootstrap Aggregation (Useful to account for high variance)

 The hyperparameters for the models were tuned using GridsearchCV.